Home News With cargo theft on the rise, tech services startup hopes to close...

-With cargo theft on the rise, technology services startup expects to close 2024 with revenue of R$ 84 million
+With cargo theft on the rise, a technology services startup expects to close 2024 with revenues of R$ 84 million.

-According to data from Overhaul,cargo theft continues to be one of the main problems in the transportation sector in Brazil.
-In this sense, from January to March 2024, 3 were recorded.639 occurrences in the Country.
-That is to say, on average, they were 1.213 per month.
-Of these, in 94% there are reports of violence
+According to data from Overhaul, cargo theft continues to be one of the main problems in the transportation sector in Brazil.
+In this regard, from January to March 2024, 3,639 incidents were recorded in the country.
+That is, on average, 1,213 per month.
+Of these, 94% involved reports of violence.

-The increase in this type of crime in Brazil has led brands that offer technological solutions against cargo theft to report growth, as is the case with T4S Technology.
-A startup from São Paulo, that started its operations in 2017, emerged after the company's founders, entrepreneurs Enrico Rebuzzi and Luiz Henrique Nascimento, they will feel firsthand what it was like to suffer from the losses of cargo theft
+The rise in this type of crime in Brazil has led to growth in brands offering technological solutions against cargo theft, such as T4S Tecnologia.
+This São Paulo-based startup, which began operations in 2017, emerged after its founders, entrepreneurs Enrico Rebuzzi and Luiz Henrique Nascimento, experienced firsthand the losses caused by cargo theft.

-Before founding T4S, they had a logistics company in 2003, a Direct Express/Directlog, largest logistics operator of e-commerce in Brazil, and they went through that situation all the time
+Before founding T4S, they had a logistics company in 2003, Direct Express/Directlog, the largest e-commerce logistics operator in Brazil, and they went through this situation all the time.

-Acting in this area of transportation, they found out how difficult it is to face the damages resulting from cargo theft, so they decided that the next project would be something related to the transportation security sector
+Working in the transportation field, they realized how difficult it is to deal with the damage resulting from cargo theft, so they decided that their next project would be something related to the transportation security sector.

-With the experience gained during the time they both worked in logistics, they developed a system called Independent Blocker
+Drawing on their experience working in logistics, they developed a system called the Independent Blocker.

-The risk for the criminal thus increases and, together with him, the trend of abandoning the vehicle and driver with the cargo intact.
-The blocker immobilizes the vehicle at the moment when the thief tries to carry out the theft with a jammer, popularly known as "chupacabra"
+The risk for the thief thus increases, and along with it, the tendency to abandon the vehicle and driver with the cargo intact.
+The immobilizer instantly immobilizes the vehicle when the thief attempts to carry out the robbery with a "jammer," popularly known as a "chupa-cabra."

-T4S also offers unusual services to prevent cargo theft on the roads, as is the case with the Anti-Invasion Electric Shock, that in the case of attempted theft of the cargo with rupture or perforation of the container, the criminal receives a high-impact shock of 20 thousand volts, but not lethal
+T4S also offers unusual services to prevent cargo theft on the roads, such as the Anti-Invasion Electric Shock, which, in the event of an attempted cargo theft involving breaking or puncturing the cargo compartment, delivers a high-impact, but non-lethal, shock to the criminal.

-Through sensors spread across the panels that cover all sides of the truck's cargo box, any attempt at drilling or cutting triggers an alert to a service center, in addition to a siren and an electric shock.
+Through sensors spread across the panels that cover all sides of the truck's cargo area, any attempt to puncture or cut it triggers an alert to a call center, as well as a siren and an electric shock.

 E-Commerce Update